kubeflow/examples/jpx-tokyo-stock-exchange-kaggle-competition/README.md

    * Modelling
    * Prediction

-7. Compile and run Notebook using Kale
+7. Compile and run the Notebook by hitting the "Compile & Run" in Kale's left panel

 ### View Pipeline